ChoGGi/SurvivingMars_CheatMods/CheatMod_CheatMenu/README.md

 Increasable Capacity Colonist/Visitor/Battery/Air/Water
 Set Colonists Age,Sex,Comfort,Health,Morale,Sanity
 Traits Add All/Remove All Negative/Positive
-Fire All Colonists
-Turn Off All Shifts
+Remove Building Limits (Buildings can be placed almost anywhere (no uneven terrain, it messes the buildings up)) Fire All Colonists
-Turn On All Shifts
+Turn Off All Shifts/Turn On All Shifts
 Set New Colonists Age,Sex
 Sanatorium Cure All Traits
 School Train All Traits
 Sanatorium/School Show All Traits
 Show All Traits in Sanatorium/School
-Fire All Colonists
-Turn Off All Shifts
-Turn On All Shifts
 Colonist Residence Capacity
 Add Prefabs
 Fill Resource Selected